 CT scans are performed by a radiologic technologist who will guide you through the whole procedure.

-If you’re having a CT scan done, you’ll start by lying on the table attached to a CT machine.
+If you’re having a scan done, you’ll start by lying on the table attached to a CT machine.
 The CT machine looks like a large ring or donut big enough for you and the table to fit into.
 During the exam, the table slides into the hole, also called the bore, of the machine.

 Once you’re in place, the internal parts of the CT machine will start to spin around you, but because of the machine’s casing you won’t be able to see this happening.
 You will, however, hear loud whirring noises as the internal parts spin around you.
 The CT machine may also move over you as it is scanning, depending on what body part is being scanned.